simonamtoft/downsampled-diffusion/README.md

 ## Datasets

 This GitHub repository uses the following datasets: `MNIST`, `CIFAR10`, `CelebA` and `CelebAMask-HQ`.
 The `MNIST` and `CIFAR10` datasets are simply downloaded using the `download=True` argument in their respective `torchvision.datasets` class.
 The `CelebA` dataset is downloaded from [Kaggle](https://www.kaggle.com/datasets/jessicali9530/celeba-dataset) and then resized to `64 x 64`, while the `CelebAMask-HQ` is downloaded from [a GitHub repo](https://github.com/ndb796/CelebA-HQ-Face-Identity-and-Attributes-Recognition-PyTorch) where two instances are created by resizing the images to `256 x 256` and `64 x 64` respectively.
+For easy download you should be able to download all the datasets from [my Google Drive folder](https://drive.google.com/drive/folders/15sfoeQOmZ3DyEEeV4qfIe1GfRvarLkoG?usp=sharing).

 ### Samples from `MNIST` training set
 ![MNIST training examples](/images/mnist.png)